Our Purpose

 History Of the Organization: From Founder Nancy Dubios

-Global Adoption Foundation (GAF) was formally known as Operation Starfish, and here's a brief story on how it began from the founder Nancy Dubios, who is also a member of our board.
+Global Adoption Foundation (GAF) was formally known as Operation Starfish, and here's a brief story on how it began from the founder Nancy Dubios.

 Why It Started